Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 #### Rust up

-Now that we've got the build tools we can download the rust installer which we get from rustup dot rs
+Now that we've got the build tools we can get the rust installer which we get from rustup dot rs

 Download rustup-init.exe